Elano

 Elano Blumer (born 14 June 1981), known as Elano, is a Brazilian football coach and former player who played as an attacking midfielder.
-He is the current head coach of Ferroviária.

 Known for his accurate passing and precise set pieces, Elano started his senior career at Santos, and spent six years in Europe in the service of Shakhtar Donetsk, Manchester City and Galatasaray.
 He returned to Santos in 2011, and later joined fellow league teams Grêmio and Flamengo, before signing for Chennaiyin of the Indian Super League as their marquee player.
-In 2015, after finishing the season as league top scorer, Elano rejoined Santos for a third spell.
+In 2015, after finishing the season as the league's top scorer, Elano rejoined Santos for a third spell.

 Elano earned 50 caps for the Brazil national team between 2004 and 2011, scoring nine goals.
 He represented the nation at their triumphs in the 2007 Copa América and the 2009 FIFA Confederations Cup, and also played at the 2010 FIFA World Cup and the 2011 Copa América.
 After retiring, he became a manager in 2020.

 Club career

 Santos

 Elano began his career with Guarani of Campinas in São Paulo state.
 After a short spell with Limeira's Internacional, he joined Santos in 2001.
 He made his senior debut for the latter on 21 January 2001, coming on as a substitute for Deivid in a 1–0 Campeonato Paulista home win against former club Guarani.
 His first goal for the club came on 28 April, the equalizer in a 5–1 away routing of Mogi Mirim.

-Elano subsequently established himself a started at Peixe, and played alongside Robinho, Diego and Alex.
-He soon gained a reputation as a talented goalscoring midfielder, forming part of the Santos side, which won the Campeonato Brasileiro in 2004 by scoring a career-best 22 goals.
-Three years at Santos produced 34 goals and earned the player a transfer to the Ukrainian side Shakhtar Donetsk on 1 February 2005.
+Elano subsequently established himself as a starter at Peixe, and played alongside Robinho, Diego and Alex.
+He soon gained a reputation as a talented goalscoring midfielder, scoring a career-best 22 goals as part of the Santos side which won the Campeonato Brasileiro in 2004.
+Three years at Santos produced a total of 34 goals and earned the player a transfer to the Ukrainian side Shakhtar Donetsk on 1 February 2005.